Planning has progressed for future upgrades of Donnybrook Road between Mickleham Road, Mickleham and Epping Road, Woodstock.

 We investigated solutions to improve safety, cater for population growth and increased traffic.

-Options explored included:
+Options that were explored included:

 - adding more road lanes